Tom Coburn, unyielding ‘Dr. No’ of the House and Senate, dies at 72

 Like the late senator William Proxmire (D-Wis.), who attracted national notice for his Golden Fleece Awards highlighting wasteful and often bizarre federal spending, Dr. Coburn issued an annual “Wastebook” to denounce what he considered abuses of taxpayer money.
 Among the examples he once highlighted was a $500,000 annual subsidy for a sparsely used Oklahoma airport.

-He showed an “iconoclastic streak,” Ornstein said, by embracing concepts poisonous to many in his party: tax increases on the wealthiest earners (in order to balance the budget) and a respectful working relationship with President Barack Obama, a Democrat and onetime Senate colleague.
+He showed an “iconoclastic streak,” Ornstein said, by embracing concepts poisonous to many in his party: tax increases on the wealthiest earners (to balance the budget) and a respectful working relationship with President Barack Obama, a Democrat and onetime Senate colleague.

 Their high-visibility hug in 2009 when Obama delivered an address to Congress surprised many observers.
 But Dr. Coburn said they had “really hit it off” when they attended Senate orientation together, and he worked with the future president on bills to increase government transparency and accountability.
 In 2006, they successfully co-sponsored an act to create a searchable central database recording recipients of billions of dollars in federal contracts and grants.